 1.1 – Module Orientation

-At the onset, let me give you a quick orientation, so you can set your expectations for this module.
+At the onset, let me give you a quick orientation so that you can set your expectations for this module.
 The focus of this module will be on three main topics –

 - Currencies and currency trading